flitz-be/landing-page/content/faq/_index.md

 {{</ faq >}}

 {{< faq "What information do we collect and why?" >}}
-Because we are a regulated company in Belgium that convert euro to bitcoin on behalf of our customers, we collect the following information from our customers.
+Because we are a regulated company in Belgium that convert euro to bitcoin on behalf of our customers, we collect the following information from our customers when they sign up:

-When you sign-up:
 - e-mail
 - Full name
 - Country of residence